 Light exposure, especially blue light, can disrupt your body’s natural sleep-wake cycle.
 Make your bedroom as dark as possible.
 Consider blackout curtains, an eye mask, or even covering small indicator lights on electronics with tape.
 Matt Diggity advocates for complete darkness, even taping over any light source in his room.

-Choose Comfortable Bedding and Pillows
+Choose the Right Bedding and Pillows

 Invest in comfortable bedding and pillows.
 The right mattress and pillows can significantly improve your sleep.
 Experiment with different materials and firmness levels to find what best supports your body and sleeping position.
 A supportive mattress promotes good sleep posture and reduces aches and pains, contributing to more restful sleep.
 Check out the Sleep Foundation’s guide on mattresses and sleep position for more information.